"Before You Shoot Off Your Mouth, Make Sure Your Brains Are Loaded." Abe Lincoln

 Bob's Youtube channel

-Videos TO STUDY FOR update news COMPETITiON
+what to STUDY FOR update news class

 Grab VIEWERS Interest!